Our cookies

 Data speeds: are they also identical?

-Do you get slower speeds on Sky Mobile vs O2 directly?
+Do you get inferior data speeds on Sky vs being on O2?

 Speedometer with Sky and O2 logos

-Despite some Sky users questioning if Sky Mobile offer the same 4G speeds as being on O2 directly, we’ve never found any evidence of a speed cap or differences in speeds when we’ve tested them ourselves head-to-head.
+While some Sky users question if Sky Mobile offer the same 4G speeds as being on O2 directly, we’ve never found any evidence of a speed cap or differences in speeds when we’ve tested them ourselves head-to-head.

 Other network technology on Sky Mobile and O2